Marketing campaign ready to launch but trapped by red tape and pending approval sticky notes

 • Approval bottlenecks cost more than you think.
 65% of marketers lose a day per week to them.

-• Only 6% use AI workflow automation.
+• Only 6% of marketers have fully embedded AI into their workflows.
 That leaves room for you.

 • The right setup can cut approval time by 80%+